Geutzzu/FurnitureStoresExtraction/README.md

 supports such scraping tasks and model usage.
-The second reason is that the multithreading nature of the algorithm is not really suited for a production environment as of this moment, and it would need quite a few changes to properly work (like being able to kill the scraping process if it takes too long etc.).
+The second reason is that the multithreading nature of the algorithm is not really suited for a production environment as of this moment, and it would need quite a few changes to properly work (like being able to kill the scraping process if it takes too long, etc.).